claytonpeters/stack/README.md

 Cue Triggers:
 * Spacebar to play next cue in playlist
 * Custom key triggers to play/pause/stop cues when a key is pressed/released
+* Timed cue triggers to fire at a given date/time, optionally repeatng

 Outputs:
 * PulseAudio (also work with PipeWire via PipeWire PulseAudio plugin)